wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 - `What happens if the tier limit is reached?`_

-- `What happens if the indexed data size setting is reached?`_
+- `What happens if the indexed data capacity setting is reached?`_

 - `How is indexed data rotated?`_

-- `What happens if the data ingestion rate is exceeded?`_
+- `What happens if the average/Peak EPS is exceeded?`_

 - `Can I cancel at any time?`_